sezna/sezna.github.io/content/posts/right-tool-right-job.md

 ___

 The luxury of picking a tool is seldom grand, like what language to use, what framework to develop in, what computers to buy; it can be `.map()` vs. a `for` loop or writing an abstraction vs copying and pasting _just one more time_.
 When faced with these decisions, some options are generally the "good": robust, sound, performant, or "elegant"; and some are the "bad": hacky, sometimes incorrect, copy/pasted, slow, or against the implementor's personal taste.
 In this sense, the most junior of engineers will also be choosing many tools for many jobs almost constantly.
 The mindset of becoming a finely-tuned decision function applies in this context as well, and is in fact, relative to the architectural level, of equal or greater impact on team velocity.

-___

-There is no paucity of public thought on how important being a "generalist" is in software.
-But also, be a partition function with scalpel-like precision.